PF

 Instructions

-2. 2Place the brined brisket into a large stockpot (6 quarts or larger) and cover with at least 1 inch of water above the brisket.
-Add garlic cloves, bay leaf, and 1 tablespoon pickling spice.
+2. 2Place the brisket into a large stockpot (6 quarts or larger), cover with at least 1 inch of water, add minced garlic cloves, and bring to a boil over high heat—approximately 10–15 minutes until rolling boil.

-5. 5Let the corned beef cool for 20 minutes at room temperature.
+6. 6While vegetables cook, let the corned beef cool for 20 minutes at room temperature, then slice against the grain into ¼-inch strips.

 Nutrition — Per Serving